 An intrauterine device (IUD) is a small, T-shaped contraceptive device that is inserted into the uterus to prevent pregnancy.
 IUDs are long-lasting and reversible forms of contraception.
 They are typically inserted by a healthcare professional and can provide effective birth control for several years, depending on the specific type.
 IUDs are known for their high effectiveness, convenience, and low-maintenance nature.
 However, they may not be suitable for everyone, and it's important to consult with a healthcare provider to determine the best contraceptive method based on an individual's health and preferences.

 Copper IUDs and hormonal Mirena IUDs are two distinct types of contraceptive devices that offer women reliable, long-term birth control options.
 The primary difference lies in their mechanisms of action.
 Copper IUDs do not contain hormones but instead release copper into the uterine environment.
-This creates an inhospitable environment for sperm, preventing fertilization.
+This creates an inhospitable environment for sperm, preventing fertilization and can last 5-10 years.

 On the other hand, hormonal IUDs like Mirena release a low dose of progestin, a synthetic form of the hormone progesterone.
 Progestin thickens cervical mucus, inhibits sperm mobility, and thins the uterine lining, preventing both fertilization and implantation.
 While copper IUDs are hormone-free and generally have fewer hormonal side effects, hormonal IUDs may provide additional benefits such as reduced menstrual bleeding and cramps.